-- a.
-Exterior wall materials used in new construction shall be generally compatible with the collective character of the district in scale, type, size, finish, color, and texture. - b.
-The pattern and arrangement of secondary materials shall be compatible with the overall character of the district. - c.
+Exterior wall materials used in new construction shall be generally compatible with the character of wall materials in the district in scale, type, size, finish, color, and texture.

 Exterior materials shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
 Refer to the Architectural Character section of these Design Standards.